anazar99/anazar99.github.io/_pages/about.md

 My research explores how Large Language Models (LLMs) can be combined with vision, LiDAR, radar, GPS, environmental data and other interesting forms of multi-modal data to create intelligent systems that perceive, reason, and act in real-world environments.
 I build frameworks that bring together generative models and agent-based architectures for applications such as wireless communication, autonomous decision-making, and infrastructure-to-vehicle systems.

-At the heart of my work is a simple but important goal:
+At the heart of my work is a simple, yet important goal:
-> to make a positive difference in the world — no matter how small — and to inspire others to pursue what they truly love.
+> To make a positive difference in the world — no matter how small — and to inspire others to pursue what they truly love.

 This site highlights my research, publications, projects, and a resource hub designed to help others get started in generative AI and multi-modal reasoning.
 Whether you're a student, researcher, or simply curious, I hope you find something here that sparks your interest or helps you along your journey.